Russian Orthodox Diocese of Thailand

-The Diocese of Thailand (Таиландская епархия) is a diocese of the Russian Orthodox Church which covers the territory Thailand, Cambodia, Laos, and Myanmar.
+The Diocese of Thailand (Таиландская епархия) is a diocese of the Russian Orthodox Church which covers the territory of Thailand, Cambodia, Laos, and Myanmar.
 It is part of the Patriarchal Exarchate in South-East Asia.

 History

 Eastern Orthodoxy in the region

 Since the mid-1990s, a large number of immigrants from the former Soviet Union came to Thailand.
 At that time, there was no Orthodox parishes in the entire territory of the Kingdom.
 As recalled about the beginning of his service in the Kingdom, Archimandrite Oleg (Cherepanin) said: "this was the end of the 1990s; then in Thailand came Russians to engage business.
 In Russia back then it was very hard, and in Thailand it was possible to live well.
 But we had no churches in the vast expanses of the South-East — from Russia to Australia [...]
 There was only one Orthodox Church in Hong Kong, and it was not under the jurisdiction of the Moscow Patriarchate.
 The opening of the parish in Thailand is an initiative of Russians who lived in this country."
 In response to numerous appeals of Russian Orthodox believers, mostly citizens of the former USSR countries, the Holy Synod of the Russian Orthodox Church on December 28, 1999 decided to open the Nicholas parish in Bangkok.
 By the same decision, the first rector of the newly formed parish was appointed: hegumen Oleg (Cherepanin).

 On December 27, 2001, having considered the activities of St. Nicholas parish in Bangkok, the Holy Synod of the Russian Orthodox Church decided to open a Representative Office of the Russian Orthodox Church (Moscow Patriarchate) in the Kingdom of Thailand.
 Hegumen Oleg (Cherepanin) was chosen to be the representative of the Russian Orthodox Church in Thailand, he was also blessed to carry out spiritual care of Orthodox believers in the Kingdom of Cambodia and the Lao People's Democratic Republic.
-The mission carried out control and administrative supervision and spiritual care of Orthodox parishes of the Moscow Patriarchate in Thailand, the Cambodia and the Laos, and determined the General concept of the development of Orthodoxy in these countries on the basis of instructions and directions of the authorities of the Russian Orthodox Church.
+The mission carried out control and administrative supervision and spiritual care of Orthodox parishes of the Moscow Patriarchate in Thailand, Cambodia and Laos, and determined the General concept of the development of Orthodoxy in these countries on the basis of instructions and directions of the authorities of the Russian Orthodox Church.